 First, select a cell where you want to get the resulting formula.
-Then run the utility by clicking the Date & Time Formula Wizard icon on the Ablebits Tools tab in the Date & Time group:
+Then run the tool by clicking the Date & Time Formula Wizard icon on the Ablebits Tools tab, in the Date & Time group:

 You will see the add-in window with four possible modes at the top: Add, Subtract, Difference, and Age.
 Choose the operation you would like to perform by clicking on it:

 Depending on your needs, click on Add or Subtract at the top of the Date & Time Formula Wizard pane: